liuchang5454/WebProject_FrontEnd_AngularJS/README.md

 # WebProject_FrontEnd_AngularJS
-This is the project of the online course: Front-End JavaScript Frameworks: AngularJS
+This is the project of the online course: Front-End JavaScript Frameworks: AngularJS.